Minecraft Live: 2013

-On the 7th of April 2013, Lydia Winters revealed that MINECON 2013 would be held in the United States.
+On 7 April 2013, Lydia Winters revealed that MINECON 2013 would be held in the United States.
 Jens Bergensten later said that it would be on the east coast.
-On the 27th of June, it was announced on Mojang's YouTube Channel that MINECON 2013 will be held in Orlando, Florida.
+On 27 June, it was announced on Mojang's YouTube Channel that MINECON 2013 will be held in Orlando, Florida.
 The website for the Orange County Convention Center had listed MineCon as an upcoming event in November, with an attendance of 7,500, but then removed the event from the web page.
-Tickets went on sale in three batches each of 2,500 tickets on the 31st of July, and the 2nd and 3rd of August.
+Tickets went on sale in three batches each of 2,500 tickets on 31 July, and the 2 and 3 August.
 The first batch of 2,500 tickets was sold out in three seconds, according to Mojang COO Vu Bui.
 The event took place on 2 and 3 November.

 2014 (cancelled)

-On the 30th of March 2014, Lydia Winters revealed in a tweet that MINECON 2014 would be held in Europe.
-However, on the 1st of August 2014, Vu Bui created a blog post, stating that there would be no MineCon 2014, but instead the next MineCon would be in Spring 2015 in London.
-The fact that this Minecon was cancelled was later used on the Xbox 360, Playstation 3, PlayStation 4, Xbox One, Wii U, and Nintendo Switch "legacy console" edition tips as "Nobody remembers where Minecon 2014 was held."
+On 30 March 2014, Lydia Winters revealed in a tweet that MINECON 2014 would be held in Europe.
+However, on 1 August 2014, Vu Bui created a blog post, stating that there would be no MineCon 2014, but instead the next MineCon would be in Spring 2015 in London.

 2015

-On the 2nd of February 2015, Vu Bui announced MINECON 2015 would be held in London, at the ExCeL London Exhibition and Conference Centre on the 4th and 5th of July 2015.
-Ticket prices were announced on the 18th of March 2015 and were set at £129.
-During the opening ceremony on the 4th of July 2015, animated by Element Animation Studios, it was announced by Guinness World Records that MineCon had won the world record for the most attendance for a convention that is solely for one game, selling 10,000 tickets.
+On 2 February 2015, Vu Bui announced MINECON 2015 would be held in London, at the ExCeL London Exhibition and Conference Centre on the 4 and 5 July 2015.
+Ticket prices were announced on 18 March 2015 and were set at £129.
+During the opening ceremony on 4 July 2015, animated by Element Animation Studios, it was announced by Guinness World Records that MineCon had won the world record for the most attendance for a convention that is solely for one game, selling 10,000 tickets.

 2016

-On the 7th of March 2016, Mojang announced in a blog post that MINECON 2016 would be held in Anaheim, California, at the Anaheim Convention Center on the 24th and 25th of September 2016.
-They announced new features during that time, such as the Minecraft novel, Minecraft: The Island, and an update coming to the console versions of the game. promoted in the opening and closing ceremonies a two-part short film from Element Aniamtion, entitled A Minecraft Adventure.
+On 7 March 2016, Mojang announced in a blog post that MINECON 2016 would be held in Anaheim, California, at the Anaheim Convention Center on the 24 and 25 September 2016.
+They announced new features during that time, such as the Minecraft novel, Minecraft: The Island, and an update coming to the console versions of the game.
+Promoted in the opening and closing ceremonies was a two-part short film from Element Animation, entitled A Minecraft Adventure.

+2020–2022 Minecraft Festival (cancelled)

+Following three years of livestreams, a return to the in-person convention format was announced at Minecon Live 2019, named Minecraft Festival, which would happen in September 2020.
+Minecraft Festival's venue, the Orange County Convention Center in Orlando, Florida, would have been the same venue for Minecon 2013.
+More details were revealed at the very start of the COVID-19 pandemic, but was swiftly postponed a week later to the same dates the next year, then to an undetermined date in 2022, and then cancelled for 2022 as the pandemic continued.